-Since it’s creation in 1995, eBay has taken the eCommerce world by storm.
-It’s responsible for the creation of hundreds, if not thousands of new businesses, all making their start because of eBay.
+Since it’s creation in 1995, eBay has taken the ecommerce world by storm.
+It’s responsible for the creation of thousands, if not millions of new businesses, all making their start because of eBay.
 We dug up some of the coolest facts about the platform, including the most expensive item ever sold and the quirkiest categories that are still around today.

 10 facts about eBay: